 Not much.
 Here's a peek into my life:

 My Wheaten Terrier, Bailey, and love of my life Kira, are my partners in crime.

 The Boy Scouts of America deserves most of the credit for who I am today, and consumes the lion's share of my free time.
 Almost all of my best friends came to me through Scouting, along with many of the skills I count on each day.
-I serve as a vice president of the board for the Garden State Council, and in a number of roles for the national organization.
+I serve as a vice president of the board for the Garden State Council, and in a number of roles for the national organization, including as a member of the Order of the Arrow, marketing and international committees.
 And yes, I am an Eagle Scout.